 So Which Are the Best Things to do in Bangkok?

 A Bangkok tour – whether guided or by yourself – has so much to offer for any type of traveller.
 It doesn’t matter if you’re on a cheap budget, are a foodie or cultural connoisseur.
 Three days in Bangkok are a great time to get a good overview of what to do in Bangkok and what different areas there are.
 You will never be able to see everything anyway, so pick according to your liking and throw yourself into this vibrant city!
+And if you want to combine your visit with a short day trip, check out this Bangkok and Pattaya itinerary.

 Which of these best places to visit in Bangkok would you wanna see most?